quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 We now can load this data into [R](https://www.r-project.org/), which is the scripting language that we will use.
-Basic knowledge of R is recommended in order to follow this article.
+Basic knowledge of R is recommended in order to be able to follow this article more easily.
 For reading in the data, we will use the [DramaAnalysis](https://github.com/quadrama/DramaAnalysis) package.
 Install the package as given on the website.
 Currently this is achieved by running the following commands: